 Attack 5: Seismic Wave

 The last move the boss will do in phase one is a stomp where he sends out a shockwave that will break Poise and stagger you.
 Dodge to the side or backwards to get out of the range of the Seismic Wave.
-If you are hit, the Crucible Knight will follow up with three more hits and in this state, avoiding them all is a near impossibility.
+In my experience, the Crucible Knight will follow up with three more hits and in this state, avoiding them all is a near impossibility.

 Phase 2, Attack 1: Airborne swoop